rentruewang/mind/intelligence/brain.md

 New memory means new understanding and different world tree, means new outcome

-Humans can do symbolic condition in search, the symoblic part can be substituted with enumeration in memory, during simulation.
+Humans can do symbolic condition in search, the symbolic part can be substituted with enumeration in memory, during simulation.

 Humor is caused by expectation and violation of it.